ThinkDataEd/curriculum/docs/unit2/lesson8.md

 19. Engage the students in a discussion about the histogram:

     100. What is this distribution telling us?
-    <span style="color:grey">***When flipping a fair coin 78 times what typically happened was that it landed on heads between 36 and 40 times (36/78 = 0.46 to 40/78 = 0.51).
+    <span style="color:grey">***When flipping a fair coin 78 times, what typically happened was that it landed on heads between 36 and 40 times (36/78 = 0.46 to 40/78 = 0.51).
 It was not uncommon for the coin to land on heads 31-35 (0.40-0.45) times or 41-45 (0.52-0.58) times.
 Even landing on heads between 46-50 (0.59-0.64) times was not too uncommon.
 What was very uncommon, however, was landing on heads less than 30 times (less than 38%) or more than 51 times (more than 65%).***</span>

     100. Were your group's cut-offs (item #16) similar to what the chance model displayed?
     <span style="color:grey">***Answers will vary.
 Some groups' intervals might be very wide and others very narrow.***</span>